 In Brazil, any worker has the right to 30 days of paid vacation per year.
 Such vacation can be annual, a period set by the employer for each individual or collective vacation for the whole company or just to some sectors of it.

 The main condition that workers must follow to have the right to 30 day-vacations is to not have more than five unjustified absences in a year.
 If this happens, the vacation days are decreased as follows:

 Art 129-138 Law no. 1,535, dated 13.4.1977; Law No. 13,467/2017.

-A pregnant employee is entitled to 120 days paid maternity leave.
+A pregnant employee is entitled to 120 days of paid maternity leave.
 The payment is made by the employer to the pregnant employee and reimbursed by the National Social Security.
-An employer can grant an additional 60 days of paid maternity leave and recover that paid amount from tax benefits granted by the federal government.
-The employer is not allowed to terminate a pregnant employee from the period when her pregnancy is confirmed until 5 months after delivery.
-In cases of an adopted child, the employee remains entitled to maternity leave.
+An employer can grant an additional 60 days paid maternity leave and recover that paid amount from tax benefits granted by the federal government.
+The employer is not allowed to terminate a pregnant employee from a period when her pregnancy is confirmed until 5 months after her delivery.
+In cases of an adopted child, the employee remains entitled to the same maternity leave provisions.
 Art 392-393 of Law 10.421, 15.4.2002.